Fashion Designer REBECCA MINKOFF

 Do you have a specific kind of woman in mind when you design, or are your designs inspired by your personal style?

-She is a fashion-forward, modern women around the world.
-With ready-to-wear, handbags, footwear, jewelry, and tech accessories, my unique vision for the brand is singularly focused on my ideal millennial girl, who experiences all of life’s exciting moments, with her confident, go-anywhere, do-anything attitude.
+Fashion-forward, modern women around the world.
+With ready-to-wear, handbags, footwear, jewelry and tech accessories, my unique vision for the brand is singularly focused on my ideal millennial girl, who experiences all of life’s exciting moments with her confident, go-anywhere, do-anything attitude.

 Fashionistas around the world love your iconic “Morning After Bag”.
 Do you have any other favorite pieces among your collections?